What is necrotizing pancreatitis?

 Who is at risk for necrotizing pancreatitis?

 You may have a higher risk for NP if you have a health issue that can cause pancreatitis.
 These include gallstones.
-You may be able to decrease your risk of NP by treating your health condition.
+You may be able to decrease your risk for NP by treating your health condition.
 Drinking less alcohol may also lower your risk.

 What are the symptoms of necrotizing pancreatitis?